Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 Electronic Student Services serves the Division of Student Affairs by providing web hosting; online application development; systems and solutions analysis; and escalated technical support to staff and on-campus residence halls.

-Multicultural Student Development provides marginalized and underrepresented students with mentoring, advocacy, community and identity affirmation; as well as by offering multiple and varied learning opportunities for all Appalachian students to develop an appreciation for diversity and different perspectives, enhance self-awareness, increase multicultural knowledge and strengthen intercultural competency.
+Intercultural Student Affairs provides marginalized and underrepresented students with mentoring, advocacy, community and identity affirmation; as well as by offering multiple and varied learning opportunities for all Appalachian students to develop an appreciation for diversity and different perspectives, enhance self-awareness, increase multicultural knowledge and strengthen intercultural competency.

 Parent and Family Services: